Study full-time in semester 2, 2021 - applications open 28 April

 If you need assistance or need help finding the best course for you.

-- Certificate IV in Education Support - Joondalup (Kendrew Crescent)
+- Certificate IV in Education Support - Joondalup (Kendrew Crescent) - semester 1 intake is now full

 - Certificate IV In Engineering (Computer Numerical Control) - Midland